Billplz/api_slate/source/index.html.md

 1. Billplz sends POST request to callback_url specified by merchant.
 If card holder fails to complete the verification process within an hour, Billplz will send a POST request with failed Card object.
 Merchants are expected to set up this callback_url to get and update the result of card's [3DSecure verification](#v4-tokenization-ocbc-3d-secure-update).

 <aside class="notice">
-  This feature won't be enabled by default, and only applicable to members with OCBC business accounts.
+  This feature won't be enabled by default, and only applicable to members with OCBC business accounts and with paid membership plans.
 Email <a href="mailto:team@billplz.com?subject=OCBC_Tokenization">team@billplz.com</a> for assistance.
 </aside>
 <aside class="warning">
   You will need to comply with PCI-DSS to be able to store card details.
 If you store without meeting the PCI-DSS compliance, you do it at your own risk of being sued.